jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 It won't be hard to adopt if you are coming from **Angular 1.x**, but if you are not prepare for a big learning curve. **Angular 2** requires a lot of configuration to bootstrap a simple application, but scaling over it is really easy.

-> When using Angular 2 in your project, you are choosing a slow start for a rapid and organized growth
+> When using Angular 2 in your project, you are choosing a slow start for a rapid and organized&nbsp;growth

 This second version introduces interesting concepts and improvements under the hood, but they will be hard to sell if documentation and initial configuration aren't friendly for begginers.